-Supervisors are also expected to review and follow the directions on the instructions tab of the timesheet as they pertain to them as well.
+Students will utilize Banner Web Time Entry via myRider to track hours worked and manage time off requests.
 Supervisors should review their student worker's hours to ensure they are correct and appropriate.
 If they notice any student working over 6 hours in a day without a break or working over 20 hours in a week, they should notify them immediately of the work hour policies.